 While an enthusiastic return to safe dining indoors, or at least on restaurant premises, is expected, research shows that restaurants and diners alike want the expansions of take-out services to remain.
 Open Table and the James Beard Foundation surveyed diners and restaurant operators and found that 76 percent of restaurant professionals would like to continue to offer take-out, while 91 percent of diners hope the expanded options for grabbing food to-go continue.

 Discuss Restaurant COVID Solutions to Keep with Your Huntington Business Attorney

 The restaurant industry still has challenges ahead.
 Staffing issues, not new to the industry, continue to be a significant challenge.
 The businesses that adapt and innovate to solve ongoing issues as well as new problems that arise will be the leaders who move the industry forward and reap the benefits of the tide of patrons that is expected in a post-pandemic era.

 Balancing the use of technology with maintaining an identity, ambience, and relationships will be key.
 Still, tending to the business details of operating a restaurant is another essential element of success.

-If you would like to discuss restaurant COVID solutions and their role in the industry moving forward or other restaurant business details, Huntington business attorney Xavier Staggs welcomes your call.
-As an attorney at Jenkins Fenstermaker, PLLC and restaurant owner, Xavier has unique insights and knowledge regarding the necessities and intricacies of running a restaurant.
-Contact him today by calling (304) 523-2100 or completing the firm’s online contact form.
+If you would like to discuss restaurant COVID solutions and their role in the industry moving forward or other restaurant business details.
+Contact the firm today by calling (304) 523-2100 or completing the firm’s online contact form.